-Prague, Czech Republic – On Wednesday, Czech President Milos Zeman set off for an official 4-day working visit to China, his sixth since taking office in 2013.
+Prague, Czech Republic – On Wednesday, Czech President Milos Zeman set off for an official 4-day working visit to China, his sixth since taking office in 2013, and supported Beijing’s controversial Belt and Road initiative.

 Milos Zeman’s sixth trip to China since 2013